How to get massage or Skincare services at a school?

 Should I talk or remain quiet during my massage?

-What kind of info should I share with my massage therapist?
+What kind of info should I share with my student therapist?

-You should share any information you think will benefit the massage therapist, such as past injuries, health history, where you are sore or tense and even your daily activities.
+You will need to fill out the intake form completely and should share any information you think will benefit the student therapist, such as past injuries, health history, where you are sore or tense and even your daily activities.
 It can be helpful to know if you exercise regularly and what type of exercise you perform.
 If you travel for work or sit all day that can also be helpful information.

-The information you give your massage therapist will help to ensure you have a great experience.
-They will know how to customize your massage to hit the most necessary areas of your body.
+The information you give your student therapist will help to ensure you have a great experience.
+They will know how to customize your service to hit the most necessary areas of your body.

 What are the different types of massages?